uiff/nats-NodeRed-Node-uc20/README.md

 ## Example Flow

 1. Drop a **u-OS Config** node, fill in host/port and OAuth credentials from the Control Center.
-2. Add a **DataHub Input** node, select the config, pick an existing provider (e.g. `u_os_adm`) and choose the variables you want to observe.
+2. Add a **DataHub Input** node, select the config, enter the provider ID and optional comma-separated variable list.
 Connect the output to a Debug node.
 3. Add a **DataHub Output** node, leave provider ID = `nodered` and send structured JSON (e.g. from a Function node).
 The values instantly appear in the Data Hub under the provider `nodered`.

 > Tip: Because both nodes rely on the Control Center HTTP API for metadata they inherit the same permissions as your OAuth client.
 Make sure the client has at least `hub.variables.readonly` for the input node and `hub.variables.provide hub.variables.readwrite` for the output node.